dbak91/AdvProg2/AdvProgFolder/READ_ME.txt

 Problem:       Search is very slow
 Reason:        If number of matches doesn't quickly reach LIMIT field the search must traverse all data
 Circumvention: If expecting single entry search will be slow.
-               Ensure search term is generic enough for quickly grouping result that hit the limit returned and sort by convenient headers(Page Size: Flights 50, Airline 18,AirportF 10.
+               Ensure search term is generic enough for quickly grouping result that hit the limit returned and sort by convenient headers(Page Size: Flights 50, Airline 18, AirportFull 10).

 4.
 Problem:       Loading Airport Analysis is too slow